HongshuW/HongshuW.github.io/_pages/about.md

   - /about.html
 ---

 I am a first-year PhD student at National University of Singapore (NUS) supervised by [Prof. Jin Song Dong](https://www.comp.nus.edu.sg/~dongjs/) and [Prof. Yun Lin](http://linyun.info).
+Before this, I obtained Bachelors Degree (First Class Honours) at NUS with a double major in Computer Science and Statistics.

 My research interests include Debugging Aids and Fault Localization.